viamrobotics/docs/static/include/components/apis/generated/board.md

 ### AnalogNames

-Get the name of every `Analog` configured and residing on the board.
+Get the name of every configured `Analog` on the board.

 {{< tabs >}}
 {{% tab name="Python" %}}